Let Him Speak First (positives and negatives)

 These pieces began in 2011 as the objects and material that made up "Keeping Up Appearances" numbers 2-5.
 Concerned about the wear and tear from the abundance of nails and pins it took to install each arrangement, I chose to retire the series in 2015.
-Under a new title I reconfigured the parts into two corresponding wall-hangings that continue regarding the complex nature of home in a less direct way than the parent series.
-Speaking more to the unseen dynamics of living that leave a residue on the spaces we occupy, no matter how well-constructed the veneer.
+Under a new title I reconfigured the parts into two corresponding wall-hangings that regard the complex nature of home in a less direct way than the parent series.
+These new works speak more to the unseen dynamics of living that leave a residue on the spaces we occupy, no matter how well-constructed the veneer.

 “Let Him Speak First” is a phrase pulled from a vintage advice book for new wives pointing to a domestic hierarchy that still informs power dynamics within contemporary culture: " Him” being a vague presence more important than oneself.

 I spend my days in the studio literally and metaphorically breaking down once coveted ideals of domestic symbols of success and beauty.
 I take printed materials such as wallpaper, upholstery, or porcelain ware, and separate out the pattern from its ground, isolating and removing all of the items of embellishment.
 I make counterfeit objects through casting paper pulp to rearrange and reassemble them into new forms that become encrusted concentrated quantities of harvested print.
 What is left is a depleted skin of negative space filled with voids from the extracted printed matter that serves as a counter to the abundance.
 ‘Let Him Speak First,’ a faked composite of chandeliers, area rug, rosettes, and porcelain ware are all just a series of hollow paper skins.
 A collection of objects of value without purpose, overgrown, and incomplete.